borkshop/kni/MANUAL.md

 ```
 - @greet(time)
-  {$time|Hello|Good bye}, World!
+  {(time)|Hello|Good bye}, World!

-{->greet {=0 time}}
-{->greet {=1 time}}
+->greet(0)
+->greet(1)
 ```

-A forward arrow within a block signifies calling a procedure and returning instead of going to a label.
+A label followed by parenthesized and comma separated argument expressions signifies a call and return, instead of just going to a label.
-The thread remaining inside the block executes inside the scope of the procedure, so you can use this space to convey parameters.

-At present, it is best to assume that you can only write values to the local scope.
-I expect that in a future version, values will be read exclusively from the caller scope and written only into the callee scope.
+These arguments are evaluated in the caller scope, then applied to parameters in the callee scope.

 ## Returning or exiting